kohnewlife1/voxqhuy.github.io/landing.md

 ---
-title: Landing
+title: Adventures
-layout: landing
+layout: adventure
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: 'We all love adventures<br />Let me share my experience so you can make yours even more wholesome.'
-image: assets/images/pic07.jpg
+image: assets/images/pic08.jpg
 nav-menu: true
 ---